Pherakki/Blender-Tools-for-DSCS/README.md

 ## Export Usage
 1. Once you are done editing, pack files into the blend by ensuring File > External Data > Automatically pack into .blend is checked before saving the file. **The textures are saved as temporary files so they will be deleted when you exit Blender unless you do this!**
 2. If you have saved the file as a .blend, click File > External Data > Unpack all into files to extract any textures you may want to edit outside Blender.
+3. Required shaders should be copied into your export folder.
-3. To export, select any part of the model in object mode and navigate to File > Export > Export DSCS.
+4. To export, select any part of the model in object mode and navigate to File > Export > Export DSCS.

 ## Installing your edited models
 1. Currently, only model replacement is available.
 Give your files the same name as those they are intended to replace (e.g. to replace the male main character in Cyber Sleuth, name your files pc001.name, pc001.skel, pc001.geom).